umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-Locally/index.md

 ### Running the Site Locally

-To run Umbraco 9 locally, you will need to [install the .NET 5.0 SDK](https://dotnet.microsoft.com/download) (if you do not have this already).
+To run Umbraco locally, you will need to [install the latest .NET SDK](https://dotnet.microsoft.com/download) (if you do not have this already).

-With .NET 5 installed, run the following commands in a terminal application of your choice:
+With that installed, run the following commands in a terminal application of your choice:

 1. Navigate to the newly created project folder: